Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 • Subcontractor scope you do not control

-Where PinPoint helps
+Where PinPoint fits

 COO and co-founder Mark Zurada explains PinPoint’s mission — win by a penny.